nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

     // Update is called once per frame void Update()
-    // a create the methods
+    // ✋ a create the methods, to use this methods create this variable on top of the file: private GameObject spawnedObject; 🍭
     {
         UpdatePlacementPose();
         UpdatePlacementIndicator();
     }
     //
     //
-    // b fill the methods
+    // ✋ b fill the methods
     void UpdatePlacementIndicator()
     {
         if(spawnedObject == null && placementPoseIsValid)